-Homes damaged, thousands without power after Texas storms
+North, central California brace for new round of storms

 Story highlights

-- Teams to survey damage Monday to at least 100 homes in southeast Texas
+- Storm damages at least 100 homes in southeast Texas

-- in Northern California, flood warning in effect for more than 14 million people
+(CNN)Residents of northern and central California prepared Monday for possible flooding and landslides as another round of storms pounded the region.

+More than 14 million people are under a flood warning and residents have been advised to prepare for evacuations.
+Six to 10 inches of rain could fall from San Francisco eastward before the storm tapers off mid-week, CNN meteorologist Dave Hennen said.

-(CNN)Thunderstorms backed by racing winds set off a string of tornado warnings in parts of southeast Texas on Sunday and into Monday morning, according to the National Weather Service.
+Meanwhile, thunderstorms backed by racing winds set off a string of tornado warnings in parts of southeast Texas on Sunday and into Monday morning, according to the National Weather Service.

-The strong storms, along with intensifying wind shears, may have produced a tornado, the agency said.
+The strong storms, along with intensifying wind shears, may have already produced a tornado, the agency said.

 At least 100 homes were reported damaged late Sunday in San Antonio, the National Weather Service told CNN.
 Officials plan to send out teams Monday morning to survey losses.